-Table 1 Any activity involving: the clearance of indigenous vegetation within the District; earthworks and exotic vegetation clearance within SNAs identified in schedule 33.9: and the planting of exotic plant species in SNAs identified in schedule 33.9 and Alpine Environments, shall be subject to the following rules: Activity Status 33.4.1 Any activity other than those listed below that does not breach any of the Standards in Tables 2 to 4. Р 33.4.2 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width provided that it does not involve the clearance of trees greater than a height of 4 metres.
-Except for rules 33.5.3(a), 33.5.3(d), 33.5.3(e) and 33.5.3(i), Table 2 does not apply to this activity.
-P 33.4.3 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width, outside any SNA scheduled in 33.9 and outside any Alpine Environment in Table 4, which does not involve the clearance of trees greater than 4 metres in height and which does not comply with Rules 33.5.3(d) 33.5.3(e) and 33.5.3(i) of Table 2. С

-Table 1 Any activity involving: the clearance of indigenous vegetation within the District; earthworks and exotic vegetation clearance within SNAs identified in schedule 33.9: and the planting of exotic plant species in SNAs identified in schedule 33.9 and Alpine Environments, shall be subject to the following rules: 33.4.5 Clearance of areas of regenerating indigenous vegetation less than 15 years old, where the land was previously lawfully cleared of indigenous vegetation.
-Table 2 does not apply to this activity. Р 33.4.6 Clearance of areas of voluntarily planted indigenous vegetation less than 15 years old, where the land was previously lawfully cleared of indigenous vegetation.
-Table 2 does not apply to this activity. Р 33.4.6A Clearance of indigenous vegetation associated Ski Area Activities within a Ski Area Sub-Zone, located within the Alpine Environment above 1070 masl.
-RD 33.4.7 Any clearance of vegetation with in 20m of the bed of a water body, riverbed or wetland (including ephemeral or seepage wetland).
-1 D
+Table 1 Any activity involving: the clearance of indigenous vegetation within the District, earthworks and exotic vegetation clearance within SNAs identified in schedule 33.9; and the planting of exotic plant species in SNAs identified in schedule 33.9 and Alpine Environments, shall be subject to the following rules: 33.4.1 Any Activityiesactivity other than those listed below that does not breach any of the Standards in Tables 2 to 4. Р 33.4.2 Notwithstanding Table 3, activities in any area identified in the District Plan maps and scheduled as a Significant Natural Area that is, or becomes protected by a covenant under the Queen Elizabeth II National Trust Act 1977. ₽ 33.4.3 Indigenous vegetation clearance for the operation and maintenance of existing and in service/operational roads, tracks, drains, utilities, structures and/or fence lines, but excludes their expansion. Р 33.4.4 33.4.2 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width provided that it does not involve the clearance of trees greater than a height of 4 metres.
+Except for rules 33.5.3(a), 33.5.3(d), 33.5.3(e) and 33.5.3(i), Table 2 does not apply to this activity. Р 33.4.3 Indigenous vegetation clearance for the construction of walkways or trails up to 1.5 metres in width, outside any SNA scheduled in 33.9 and outside any Alpine Environment in Table 4, which does not involve the clearance of trees greater than 4 metres in height and which does not comply with Rules 33.5.3(d) 33.5.3(e) and 33.5.3(i) of Table 2.
+33.4.5 33.4.4 Indigenous vegetation clearance within the Ski Area Sub Zones on land administered under the Conservation Act 1987 where the relevant approval has been obtained from the Department of Conservation, providing that: a. the indigenous vegetation clearance does not exceed the approval by the Department of Conservation; b. prior to the clearance of indigenous vegetation, the Council is provided with the relevant application and approval from the Department of Conservation. Р 33.4.6 Clearance of indigenous trees that have been wind thrown and/or are dead standing as a result of natural causes and have become dangerous to life or property. ₽ 33.4.5 Clearance of areas of regenerating indigenous vegetation less than 15 years old, where the land was previously lawfully cleared of indigenous vegetation.
+Table 2 does not apply to this activity.
+P 33.4.6 Clearance of areas of voluntarily planted indigenous vegetation less than 15 years old, where the land was previously lawfully cleared of indigenous vegetation.
+Table 2 does not apply to this activity.
+33.4.7 33.4.7 Any clearance of indigenous vegetation within 20m of the bed of a water body, riverbed or wetland (including ephemeral or seepage wetland).1 D